 Discoloration is common to non-stainless steel.
 But regular cleaning will keep the metal from rusting.

 Rust is reddish-brown in color and will eat pits into your blade and contaminate what you cut.
 Light rust can be cleaned and removed with oil.
-Heavier rust requires more abrasive action.We recommend Metal Brite, an excellent polish for removing rust.
-You can also use some solvents or a plastic cleaning pad.
+Heavier rust requires more abrasive action.A non-abrasive metal polish can be used to remove rust.